Hi, How Can We Help You?

 The answer depends on your score on the risk assessment instrument.
 The Department of Juvenile Justice (DJJ) prepares a scoresheet.
 If you score 12 points or more, DJJ usually recommends 21 days in detention.
 Listed below are typical outcomes.

-1. If you failed to appear for court in Bay County, you will be given a new court date.
+- If you fail to appear in court in Bay County, you will be given a new court date.
 You may be released or held for 21 days in secure detention.

-3. If you received new charges and score 12 or more points, you will probably receive 21 days in secure detention.
-If you scored less than 12 points, you may receive 21 days on home detention.
+- If you receive new charges and score 12 or more points, you will probably receive 21 days of secure detention.
+If you score less than 12 points, you may receive 21 days of home detention.
 However, the judge has the right to add to your score based on your history and the seriousness of the charges.

 WHAT HAPPENS NEXT?